Getting Mental Health and Academic Support at Northern Kentucky University

 What type of counseling does Counseling Services provide?

-Individual counseling, couples counseling, group counseling, referrals to outside resources, consultations, and educational presentations
+Individual counseling, couples counseling, group counseling, referrals to outside resources, consultations, psychological testing, educational presentations, and alcohol and other drug services.

 Disability Programs and Services